swiftlang/swift-evolution/proposals/0382-expression-macros.md

 Both `function-call-argument-clause` and `trailing-closures` are optional.
 When both are omitted, the macro is expanded as-if the empty argument list `()` were provided.
 Macros are not first-class entities in the way functions are, so they cannot be passed around as values and do not need an "unapplied macro" syntax.
 This allows `#line` et al to be macros without requiring them to be written as `#line()`.
 There is some precedent for this with property wrappers, which will also be used for attached macros.

 When a macro expansion is encountered in the source code, it's expansion occurs in two phases.
 The first phase is the type-check phase, where the arguments to the macro are type-checked against the parameters of the named macro, and the result type of the named macro is checked against the context in which the macro expansion occurs.
-This type-checking is equivalent to that performed for a function call (for function-like macros) or a property reference (for value-like macros), and does not involve the macro definition.
+This type-checking is equivalent to that performed for a function call, and does not involve the macro definition.

 The second phase is the macro expansion phase, during which the syntax of the macro arguments is provided to the macro definition.
 For builtin-macro definitions, the behavior at this point depends on the semantics of the macro, e.g., the `externalMacro` macro invokes the external program and provides it with the source code of the macro expansion.
 For other macros, the arguments are substituted into the `macro-expansion-expression` of the definition.
 For example: